 The Bridge Law Explained

-I have never met anyone who has ever said, DOT is the FUNNEST thing I have ever done!
+I have never met anyone who has ever said that DOT is the funniest thing I have ever done!

 Quite the calling, right?